elliscode/ellisrecipes/markdown/Pastitsio.md

 - Place pasta in a baking dish, arranging them so they are all going in the same direction as best you can (for visual effect when sliced).
 Make the surface as level as you can.
 - Top with Meat Sauce, then smooth the surface.
 - Pour over Bechamel Sauce, then sprinkle over the cheese.
-- Bake 30 min or until crust turns golden.
+- Bake 1 hour or until crust turns golden.
 - Cool for at least 10 minutes so you can cut neat slices with tdhe layers neatly visible.
 Serve!

 Servings: 12